 Ohio’s own Jake Paul is bringing a new sports betting brand to the Buckeye State.
-The YouTuber-turned-boxer will be an instrumental part of launching Betr Sportsbook, which will be live for real money sports betting in Ohio soon.
+The YouTuber-turned-boxer will be an instrumental part of launching Betr Sportsbook, which went live in Ohio as part of the state’s universal sports betting launch.

 The app focuses on “micro-betting,” a feature that the company hopes will be a new-and-improved version of live betting on sports as they’re happening.

-Betr is just one of the Ohio online sportsbooks planning to launch in the state next year.
-The founder also recently announced a few innovations with hopes the app is a leader for responsible gambling in Ohio.
+Betr is just one of the Ohio online sportsbooks that launched on Jan.
+1. The founder also recently announced a few innovations with hopes the app is a leader for responsible gambling in Ohio.

 Jake Paul’s Betr sportsbook coming to Ohio